dashpay/docs/docs/user/masternodes/setup-evonode.rst

    - Your existing node will continue to operate while you set up the new server, so any problems with the new node will not affect the existing one.
    - This is a good opportunity to upgrade the OS and software to current versions.
-3. **Set up a dashmate node on your existing host**.
+3. :ref:`Set up a dashmate node on your existing host <evonode-upgrade-existing-host>`.
 If you prefer to install dashmate on the same server as your existing node, make sure you have enough disk space to store two copies of the Core blockchain at the same time during the migration (for about 10 mins).

 Prerequisites
 -------------